sagemath/trac_to_gh/Issue 592.md

 # Issue 592: fix the documentation coverage of rings/number_fields/number_field_ideal.py to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/592

 Original creator: was